Akuli/teek/docs/bind.rst

 Returning 'break'
 -----------------

-Pythotk lets you prevent the default action of a binding from happening.
+Teek lets you prevent the default action of a binding from happening.
 For example, clicking a :class:`.Text` widget focuses the widget and moves the mouse to the location that was clicked.
 In this example, ``on_click()`` prevents this from happening by returning ``'break'``::

-    import pythotk as tk
+    import teek as tk

     window = tk.Window("Hello")